Q: What do the following all have in common? …

 THE ACADEMIC ONE: Good reputation.
 Tutors are well renowned.
 High in league tables.
 Pressure to succeed.
 Sports/drama, etc. may be discouraged.
 Desire to be pushed to your potential?

-ARE YOU A STRAIGHT A GRADE STUDENT?
+ARE YOU AN A*/A GRADE STUDENT?

-In addition to your predicted A-Level results, they will use some or all of the following methods to determine these additional attributes:
+In addition to your predicted A-level results, they will use some or all of the following methods to determine these additional attributes:

-- Cambridge or Oxford Application Form
+- Cambridge or Oxford supplementary application form

 - Personal statement